octopusfarm/channel-connectoid-transceiver/README.md

 ```
 request = encodeMapToJSON(requestParams);
-response = someFramework.sendRequestOverHTTPS(someURL, request);
+response = someFramework.sendRequestOverHTTPS(request, URL, certificateAuthorityFilePath, basicAuthCredentials, ...);
+logResponse(response);
 ```

-What if you want to replace JSON with protobuf, and HTTPS with HTTP/2?
-What if the URL changes?
-Now you have to find all the places with code like this and modify them.
-This also means you'll need some feature flag boilerplate if you want to refactor a monolith's service out to a microservice.
+Now your business logic is coupled directly to low-level implementation details.
+It works OK at first — but what if:
+* The URL changes?
+* The CA file has to go somewhere else?
+* You need to switch from basic auth to OAuth2?
+* You want to try gRPC, so you have to replace HTTPS with HTTP/2 and JSON with protobuf?
+* You need to use a new logging mechanism?
+* You realize that you forgot to log responses in some places, _after_ something went wrong in prod?

+Now you have to find ALL of the places where you talk to such services, and change things in all of them, and re-test all of them.

+_What if all that stuff was in a configuration file that you could change behind the scenes — even dynamically, at runtime?_ What if such a mechanism could even help you refactor monoliths into microservices?

 **Channel-Connectoid-Transceiver**